oat-sa/taohub-articles/forge/user-guide/tests.md

 1. [[Manage Tests]]
 -------------------

-The Manage tests tab manages the tests list and the properties of these tests.\
+The Manage tests tab manages the tests list and the properties of these tests.<br/>

 And, the test creation consists by the items selection and by the choice of their order.

 The main functions of this tab are: